-Support for Start-ups
+Supporting Start-ups

-To contribute to the growth and development of start-ups striving to achieve rapid growth that serve as a driving force to innovation and provide original value with innovative ideas, JFC-Micro provides financing that does not rely on guarantors including "Capital Subordinated Loan" as well as core business support such as business matching with large companies.
+We contribute to the growth and development of start-ups striving to achieve rapid growth that serve as a driving force for problem-solving and economic growth and provide original value with innovative ideas and uniqueness.
+In addition to providing financial support through capital subordinated loans and other startup-related financing, JFC-Micro offers core business support, such as business matching with large companies and seminars to share management expertise.